 - Serious and opportunistic infections

 - Herpes zoster and primary Varicella infection

 - MACE (excluding VTE)

 - VTE (including DVT, PE)

 - Hyperlipidemia

-- Malignancies (excluding NMSC)
+- Malignancies (including type of malignancy and excluding NMSC)

 - NMSC

 - GI perforation

+- Fracture

 - All-cause mortality

 Definition of the safety endpoints of interest is provided in Annex 6.
 This definition list may be expanded following agreement by each registry investigators and the MAH before the comparative analysis and the final safety report.
 These decisions will be made prior to initiation of analyses and documented in the SAP.